 B. The basic wage was raised in January 2022 to improve the living standards of disadvantaged workers

 1. The setting of the basic wage aims at eliminating unfairly low wages due to the asymmetry in labor-management relations and the socio-economic situation.
-As a result, setting the minimum wage standard through the government review mechanism can improve the minimum essential standard of living and purchasing power for low-income disadvantaged laborers.
+As a result, setting the minimum wage standard through the government review mechanism can improve the minimum essential standard of living and purchasing power of low-income disadvantaged laborers.
 This is especially important for disadvantaged workers whose wages are on the margins of the basic wage.
 Article 21 of the Labor Standards Act stipulates that wages shall be negotiated by both parties but shall not be lower than the basic wage.
 The basic wage shall be drafted by the Basic Wage Review Committee set up by the Ministry of Labor and submitted to the Executive Yuan for approval.

 2. To effectively improve domestic wages and improve people’s lives, Taiwan has raised the basic wage for six consecutive years from May 2016 to January 2022.
 From January 2022, the monthly basic wage has been adjusted from NT$24,000 to NT$25,250.
 The adjustment targets disadvantaged workers who receive a monthly wage.
-The basic hourly wage was adjusted from NT$160 to NT$168 to target young laborers, women who are re-employed and middle-aged and elderly workers who are paid by the hour.
+The basic hourly wage was adjusted from NT$160 to NT$168 to target young workers, women who are re-employed and middle-aged and elderly workers who are paid by the hour.
 It is estimated that nearly 2 million Taiwanese workers will benefit from the basic wage hike.

 C. The Regulations for the Implementation of the Employment Promotion Allowances were amended in July 2021 to help the unemployed return to the job market in a timely manner